Charly1000/probook_450_g7/README.md

 Running MacOS Big Sur.
 So Catalina should also work

-## You have two choices:
+## You have three options:
- - OC-folder: use only with SSDT injects and renames
- - DSDT/OC-folder: use only with one patched DSDT, like a real Mac
+ - 01 - EFI-folder to boot with as little as possible ACPI folder
+ - 02 - EFI-folder to boot with a DSDT
+ - 03 - EFI-folder to boot with separate SSDTs (my own choice)

 ### Hardware Specs:
 - CPU: i7-10510U